1. Purposes and Scope

 5. Code of Conduct

-• All players are expected to adhere to a high standard of sportsmanship and respect.
+• All Members and Stakeholders are expected to adhere to a high standard of sportspersonship and respect.

-• Unsportsmanlike behavior may result in penalties, suspension, or expulsion.
+• Unsportspersonlike behavior may result in penalties, suspension, or expulsion via the process and recommendation of the Disciplinary Committee.

 5.2 Anti-Doping Policy